bringauto/external-server/README.md

 ## Usage

 Prepare your shared library of module implementation (implementation of external_server_api.h).
-To use this library with External Server, you need to fill the module number and path to this library into the External Server config file.
+To use this library with External Server, you need to fill the module IDand path to this library into the External Server config file.

 ### Options in the config file